Muriel Rukeyser: Activism, teaching, and writing

 Rukeyser was active in progressive politics throughout her life.

+1930 to 1940

-In 1933, at age 21, she traveled to Scottsboro, Alabama to learn more about a case involving two white women, Ruby Bates and Victoria Price, who accused nine black boys of rape in 1931.
-The case had became known nationally as the Scottsboro case and the boys as the Scottsboro boys.
+In 1933, she traveled to Scottsboro, Alabama to learn more about a case involving two white women, Ruby Bates and Victoria Price, who accused nine black boys of rape in 1931.
+The case had become known nationally as the Scottsboro case and the boys as the Scottsboro boys.
 Eight of the boys were convicted, even though the case lacked substantive, physical evidence.

 Ultimately, the case was appealed to the U.S. Supreme Court, which ordered new trials.
-Rukeseyer's task was to cover the boys' appeal trial.
+Rukeyser's task was to cover the boys' appeal trial.
 She was working for the International Labor Defense, which handled the defendants' appeals, and writing for the Student Review, a journal of the National Student League.

-On her journey south, she remembers seeing slogans posted: "“There is terror in Alabama,” “Free the Scottsboro boys.”
+On her journey south, Rukeyser remembers seeing slogans posted: “There is terror in Alabama,” “Free the Scottsboro boys.”
 She also believed that this case extended beyond the immediate issue; it was linked to the problems of women in the workplace.

 During her visit in Scottsboro, local police detained her after seeing her talk with Black reporters.
-Rukeseyer documented that detention and concluded that “women must help in the fight to free the Scottsboro Boys as well as help to solve the problems that led to their trial.”
+Rukeyser documented that detention and concluded that “women must help in the fight to free the Scottsboro Boys as well as help to solve the problems that led to their trial.”

+Several years later, in 1936, Rukeyser traveled to Gauley Bridge, West Virginia, with filmmaker and photographer Nancy Naumburg.
+They had met during the trip to Scottsboro as students.
+For this trip, they wanted to investigate what was a major industrial accident: the deaths and recurring silicosis among miners from their work in the Hawks Nest Tunnel.
+Initially, they planned a joint work, but it did not materialize.